—————AM Portables Mega Shootout – 2017 Update—————

 Near Left: A Mix with Several Zeniths, RCA’s & Misc

 How To Test AM Sensitivity: Although many factors affect reception and overall usability of a radio, sensitivity is without a doubt one of the most important variables in a portable AM set.
 Nevertheless it is amazing to me how few people seem to understand this relatively simple concept.
 The most reliable way to perform AM sensitivity tests is in the daytime when signals are weakest and most stable.
 It is also necessary to test radios in a very low noise environment…where Radio Frequency Interference (RFI) is not the limiting factor in reception.
 In a low noise location the radio’s own noise floor will determine how clearly a weak signal is received.
 Noise is generated in the radio’s own circuits and is heard as hiss behind the signal…a sensitive radio…one with a low noise floor, can make some signals sound more like strong locals while they seem more distant and hissy on other radios.
-The problem is that in today’s homes there are many noise sources, such as TV’s, fluorescent and high tech light bulbs, wired smoke detectors, computers, modems, garage door openers and some wall-wart AC power supplies/chargers to name just a few.
+The problem is that in today’s homes there are many noise sources, such as TV’s, high tech light bulbs, wired smoke detectors, computers, modems, garage door openers, cable boxes and some wall-wart AC power supplies/chargers to name just a few.
 Such noise is heard as a buzz or static which can obliterate weaker and in severe cases even strong signals.
-In such conditions you cannot determine the true noise floor of the radio…the interference raises the noise floor and becomes the limiting factor in your AM reception, masking the differences in various radios.
+In such conditions you cannot determine the true noise floor of the radio…the interference becomes the limiting factor in your AM reception, masking the differences in various radios.
 See my article Combatting AM & SW Interference at the top of the Home Page for tips on how to deal with noise and improve your listening experience.

-When comparing radios it is important to use as many frequencies as possible because I often find that a particular radio may do unusually well or poorly on one or two stations…using only a few frequencies can yield very misleading results.
+Another major point – When comparing radios it is important to use as many frequencies as possible because I often find that a particular radio may do unusually well or poorly on one or two stations…using only a few frequencies can yield very misleading results.
 Tedious though it is, the more signals checked, the clearer the picture becomes so I log and tabulate the results.

 Quieting Curve: Although Quieting Curves have long been specified with regards to FM tuners this term is almost unheard of in AM radio tests, yet differences in this quality can make a huge difference to the program listener, especially daytime listening.
 Two radios may receive very faint signals similarly, but as the signal strength increases, one radio may achieve a better signal to noise ratio (less circuit hiss) far sooner than the other.
 This radio will generally be more pleasant to listen to because most signals you would actually be able to listen to will be less noisy on it.
 Yet the two might be considered by some to have equal sensitivity.
 This is one area in which I find many AM radio comparisons to be lacking.
 While so-called hard-core DXers value a radio’s ability to pick faint traces of audio out of the mud, most program listeners listen to somewhat stronger signals, and for these stations, a radio with a better quieting curve will sound much nicer than another which is hissier on such signals.
 To test for this I use many different signals of varying strengths, up and down the dial and note how the radios compare…after a while clear trends emerge.